PetropoulakisPanagiotis/producer-consumer/README.md

 <img src="https://cdn-images-1.medium.com/max/800/1*38NMAj0WTa_LD3ojoWsytQ.png"> <br />

 **One producer and n consumers(with shared memory)** <br />
 In this simulation, one producer sends m elements to n consumers.
 These elements are stored in a shared memory segment with a capacity of one element.
 Each element contains a random int and a time stamp.
-At the end of this simulation, each consumer exports a results.txt file that contains m elements, its pid and its running average time(=time needed to collect all m items).
+At the end of this simulation, each consumer exports a results.txt file that contains the m elements, its pid and its running average time(= the time needed to collect all the m items).

 #### How It Works
 There are 3 semaphores: empty,full,mutex and at the beginning empty is 0, full is 0 and mutex is 1 <br />